tekapo/wp_oreore_set/README.md

 wp_oreore_set
 =============

-WordPress pack of Ore, by Ore, for Ore
+WordPress pack of Ore, by Ore, for Ore.

-The latest Japanese version of WordPress.
+The latest Japanese version of WordPress and some my favorite plugins.

-and plugins: